dragonfly-science/sqlconvert/README.md

-# Script for converting SQL Server dumps into PostgreSQL loads
+# Convert SQL Server dump scripts into PostgreSQL

+This script was developed for the RAVF project.

 ## Building